EMDR AND CHILDREN

 What Is EMDR?

-Eye Movement Desensitization and Reprocessing, developed by psychologist Francine Shapiro, Ph.D in 1987, is a psychotherapy treatment that is effective for resolving emotional difficulties caused by disturbing, difficult, or frightening life experiences.
+Eye Movement Desensitization and Reprocessing (EMDR), developed by psychologist Francine Shapiro, Ph.D in 1987, is a psychotherapy treatment that is effective for resolving emotional difficulties caused by disturbing, difficult, or frightening life experiences.
 When children are traumatized, have upsetting experiences or repeated failures, they lose a sense of control over their lives.
 This can result in symptoms of anxiety, depression, irritability, anger, guilt, and/or behavioural problems.

 Even common upsetting childhood events, such as divorce, school problems, peer difficulties, failures, and family problems, can deeply affect a child’s sense of security, self-esteem, and development.